ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Methods and Training Details

 For our ST-GCN model, we extracted keypoints using MediaPipe holistic.
 We use a sparse set of 27 keypoints previously established by OpenHands \cite{openhands}.
 Following previous practice, extracted keypoints are center scaled and normalized using the distance between the shoulder keypoints.
 Since our videos contain a higher frame-rate than ISLR datasets analyzed by OpenHands, we cap the maximum frames to 128, and downsample frames evenly if the video is longer.
 As with OpenHands, we apply random shearing and rotation transformations during training as data augmentation.

-\subsection{Model Structure and Training}
+\paragraph{Model Structure and Training}

-We train our I3D model for a maximum of 75 epochs using learning rate 1e-3 and weight decay 1e-8, with an Adam optimizer and ReduceLRonPlateau scheduler with patience 5.
-As we observed that a cross-entropy loss on the entire video alone led to poor convergence, we also employ a weakly supervised per-frame loss previously used in the Charades Challenge \cite{charades}, where the cross-entropy loss is also applied to each frame in the video (predictions for each frame are produced using linear interpolation of the temporal dimension of the I3D model).
+We train our I3D model for up to 75 epochs using learning rate 1e-3 and weight decay 1e-8, with an Adam optimizer and ReduceLRonPlateau scheduler with patience 5.
+As we observed that a cross-entropy loss on the entire video alone led to poor convergence, we also employ a weakly supervised per-frame loss previously used in the Charades Challenge \cite{charades}, where the cross-entropy loss is also applied to each video frame.
 Our final loss is an average of the full-video cross-entropy loss and this per-frame cross-entropy loss.
 We train our ST-GCN model for a maximum of 75 epochs using a learning rate of 1e-3 using an Adam optimizer and a Cosine Annealing scheduler.

-For each model, we selected the best-performing checkpoint on the validation dataset for analysis on our test dataset.
-Code and model weights will be released publicly alongside our dataset.
+For each model, we selected the best-performing checkpoint on the validation set for analysis on our test set.
+Code and model weights are released publicly alongside our dataset.